20 Sep 2nd Edition! Defining and Advancing Gender-Competent Family Planning Service Providers: A Competency Framework and Technical Brief

 - Using gender-sensitive communication

 - Supporting legal rights and status related to family planning in accordance with rights and local laws

 - Engaging men and boys as partners and users

 - Facilitating positive couples’ communication and cooperative decision-making

 - Addressing gender-based violence

-This resource can be used broadly with other cadres and in other health sectors as well.
+Overall, this resource can be used broadly with other cadres and in other health sectors as well.
 Health ministries and HRH professionals can use this competency framework to enhance or add gender dimensions to cadre- or program-specific competency frameworks.
 It can also be used by health program managers and human resources professionals involved in the development of job descriptions, supervision strategies, pre-service education curricula, in-service training plans and curricula, and licensing.
-At the facility level, managers and supervisors can use the framework for performance management of health workers, including community-based providers and private sector FP providers such as small drug shop owners and pharmacists.
+At the facility level, managers and supervisors can use the framework for performance management of health workers, including community-based providers and private sector family planning providers such as small drug shop owners and pharmacists.

 Resource Type: Tool

-Topic: Family Planning, Skill mix and competency, genderVIEW ON ISSUU DOWNLOAD PDF
+Topic: Family Planning, skill mix and competency, genderVIEW ON ISSUU DOWNLOAD PDF